 Tuesday, 25th April, 2017 - 16:00

-To the unpretentious, most smartphones come in black, white, gold, silver, grey and pink.
+To some people, most smartphones come in black, white, gold, silver, grey and pink.
 Some are a little fancier, red, yellow, green, blue, orange, brown and purple, but to handset designers they have more specific names.

 And sometimes black isn’t black at all; Samsung have ‘Black Sapphire’ which is really a quite beautiful and shiny type of two-tone navy.